RonakWithCode/MCQ-Questions-Maker/README.md

 # Install Required Libraries:
 Make sure you have the necessary libraries installed.
 You can install them using pip:

-    . pip install python-docx
+ pip install python-docx

-It uses docx module to Generate Document
+It uses the docx module to Generate a Document